 8. Yes, we can have ugly thoughts at times.

-Like any other personality type, INFPs can have ugly thoughts at times.
-We’re not always lovely and angelic the way we’re sometimes described on personality type websites.
+Like anyone else, INFPs can have ugly thoughts.
+We’re not always lovely and angelic the way we’re sometimes described.
 For instance, vindictively, we might wish harm and misfortune on someone who wronged us, wishing they’d lose their car or something precious to them.
 Or we might wish bad luck on someone we dislike.
 However, that being said, our thoughts never turn into truly evil ones, and we’re generally very kind and nice people who wouldn’t even hurt a fly.
-Our ugly thoughts generally stem from a sense of powerlessness and lack of control we feel when other people wrong us, rather than any real feelings of cruelty.
+Our ugly thoughts likely stem from a sense of powerlessness and a lack of control we feel when other people wrong us, rather than any real feelings of cruelty.

 You might like: